ercanserteli/condenser/README.txt

 Change log
 ----------
+v1.3.0
+  * Fixed a bug with external subtitles when condensing a folder
+  * Added the ability to filter certain characters and lines enclosed by parentheses in subtitles, set by config

 v1.2.2
   * Fixed a bug with mp3 files as input
   * Fixed a bug with non-srt subtitle files when condensing a folder